News & Events

 Spring Semester 2015

-LAVC Offers Expanded Evening and Weekend Tutoring Hours for Students;
+Looking for Free Tutoring?
+LAVC Academic Resource Center Offers Expanded Evening and Weekend Tutoring Hours

-The LAVC Academic Resource Center is offering expanded evening, Friday and Saturday tutoring hours for students on the second floor of the Library and Academic Resource Center (LARC).
-Students must present their student I.D.
+The LAVC Academic Resource Center is offering expanded evening, Friday and Saturday tutoring hours on the second floor of the Library and Academic Resource Center (LARC); biology tutoring is offered in Allied Health and Sciences (AHS) 232.
+You must present your student I.D.
 (Monarch Card) to utilize these services.
-Math Lab (in LARC 226) is available to help students with any math class, Writing Center (in LARC 229) can help with any course that has writing assignments, and General Tutoring (in LARC 212) can help with challenging courses like chemistry, statistics, foreign languages, transfer math, and others.
-Biology tutoring is offered in Allied Health and Sciences (AHS) 232.
-In addition, the Computer Commons (in LARC 234) has 100 computers available for student use.
+For help with math classes, visit the Math Lab in LARC 226.
+For assistance with any course that has writing assignments, visit the Writing Center in LARC 229.
+For assistance with challenging courses like chemistry, statistics, foreign languages, transfer math, and others, visit General Tutoring in LARC 212.
+In addition, the Computer Commons in LARC 234 has 100 computers available for student use.
 For more information, visit the LAVC Academic Resources and Tutoring Services Web page.

 Spring Semester 2015